coollabsio/documentation-coolify/docs/builds/servers.md

    <ZoomableImage src="/docs/images/builds/servers/3.webp" />

 ::: warning HEADS UP!
-You cannot deploy any application to a server that is marked as a build server.
+As of **Coolify v4.0.0-beta.408** you cannot deploy any application to a server that is marked as a build server.

 If you want to deploy apps, uncheck the build server option on your server from the servers page in the Coolify dashboard.